UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 - UCF's games this year have hit the over on five of eight set point totals (62.5%).

-- UCF is 2-0 against the spread and 2-0 overall in games when it records more than 40.9 points.
+- UCF is 2-0 against the spread and 2-0 overall in games when it puts up more than 40.9 points.

-- When UCF picks up over 476 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that UCF picks up more than 476 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Knights have turned the ball over four more times (12 total) than the Green Wave have forced a turnover (8) this season.
+- The Knights have turned the ball over 12 times this season, four more turnovers than the Green Wave have forced (8).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.